 The Rio Rancho Municipal Court is one of 81 municipal courts in New Mexico tasked with handling local issues.
-The court hears traffic citations and arrests, including DWI first, second and third offenses, animal control cases, code enforcement cases, and other petty misdemeanors.
+The court hears traffic citations and arrests, animal control cases, code enforcement cases, and other petty misdemeanors.

 The court has no jurisdiction over civil matters.